OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/src/rtl/ifc_classes/host_chan/README.md

 Programmable Acceleration Cards (PAC) and on some earlier integrated FPGA/CPU prototypes.

-### Avalon Memory Slave ###
+### Avalon Memory Sink ###

-The PIM supports a host memory [Avalon](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/manual/mnl_avalon_spec.pdf) slave as an FIU protocol.
+The PIM supports a host memory [Avalon](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/manual/mnl_avalon_spec.pdf) sink as an FIU protocol.
 The PIM does not support Avalon MMIO connections across the PR boundary to the FIU.
-(Note that the PIM *does* offer PIM-generated transformations from PR protocols such as CCI-P to Avalon MMIO masters in the AFU.
+(Note that the PIM *does* offer PIM-generated transformations from PR protocols such as CCI-P to Avalon MMIO sources in the AFU.
 See the [AFU Interfaces](#afu-interfaces) section below.)
-Due to the lack of MMIO support and the requirement that the OPAE MMIO is on group 0 port 0, Avalon memory slave may not be used as the FIU native protocol for group 0.
+Due to the lack of MMIO support and the requirement that the OPAE MMIO is on group 0 port 0, Avalon memory sink may not be used as the FIU native protocol for group 0.

 The host channel Avalon protocol has some significant semantic differences